Protecting works of art

 In this context, since temperature leads to changes in relative humidity, international temperature and humidity standards for museums and art galleries are generally formulated according to precise norms.

-There is a further explanation for this; i.e., some works have to be adjusted to the actual situation by inspection, and the requirements for storage conditions for works on loan have to be finalized after consultation with the curators.
+Of course, these values are not absolute.
+There is an additional explanation for this; that is, some works need to be adjusted according to the actual situation by control, and the requirements of the storage conditions of the loaned works need to be finalized after consultation with curators.

 Daily temperature oscillation

-Regardless of temperature and humidity, a sudden increase or decrease can cause irreversible damage to collections.
+Another very important point is to minimize sudden fluctuations in these parameters.
+Regardless of temperature and humidity, a sudden increase or decrease can cause irreversible damage to the collections.

 Thermal inertia is generally better in older buildings, and climatic stability is easier to control with light means than in newer buildings with lots of glazing.